-Single Employer Defined Benefit Plans
+Single Employer Defined Benefit Plan

-The Association also sponsors a single employer defined benefit supplemental retirement plan and offers an FCBA supplemental 401(k) plan for certain key employees.
-These plans are nonqualified; therefore, the associated liabilities are included in the Association's Consolidated Balance Sheets in Other Liabilities.
+The Association also sponsors a single employer defined benefit supplemental retirement for certain key employees.
+This plan is nonqualified; therefore, the associated liabilities are included in the Association's Consolidated Balance Sheets in Other Liabilities.

-The foregoing defined benefit plan is considered single employer, therefore, the Association applies the provisions of FASB guidance on employers' accounting for defined benefit pension and other postretirement plans in its standalone financial statements.
+The foregoing defined benefit plan is considered single employer; therefore, the Association applies the provisions of FASB guidance on employers' accounting for defined benefit pension and other postretirement plans in its standalone financial statements.